our own commitment

 responsible consumption and production

 Reuse, reduce, recycle is the common thread in our activities.
-Not only in the production and manufacturing processes, but also in the product design phase.
+Not only in the production and manufacturing processes, but also in distribution and logistics and the product design phase.
 The Aalberts environmental management policy covers energy consumption, water consumption, CO2 emissions and waste.

 Eco-design guidelines are incorporated in the processes to reduce the use of raw materials and energy.
 We also reduce the use of raw materials by applying additive manufacturing in our own production process.
 The circular economy concept is integrated in the design process of many of our products to make sure that they can be reused at the end of their lifetime.
 We conduct lifecycle assessments of the environmental impact of various of our products.